How Can Distributed Energy Resource Management Help Utilities?

 Software that can control and optimize the use of distributed energy resources (DERs) is called a Distributed Energy Resource Management System (DERMS).
 They synchronize DERs, like rooftop photovoltaic solar panels, energy storage, behind-the-meter batteries, electric vehicles, and other distributed technologies, in order to deliver vital grid services, as well as balance supply and demand to aid utilities in achieving critical outcomes.
-For example, when extra energy is required, all the individual DERs can be controlled to provide energy to the grid, so that the supply of power can be maintained in a reliable way.
+For example, when extra energy is required, all the individual DERs can be controlled to provide energy to the grid, ensuring that the supply of power remains reliable through the use of a DRMS utility.
 Let’s take a look at the basic functions of DERMS.

 Functions of DERMS:

-- Automate: Engage algorithms to take actions in coordination with a distribution management systems (DMS).
+• Automate: Engage algorithms to take actions in coordination with the Distribution Management System (DMS).

 Benefits of DERMS